Quick Home Upgrade Jobs for the Weekend

 Utilize Your Walls

-Whatever the room, it’s always an excellent idea to make the best use of your wall space, and a smart way to do this is to build shelf walls, cabinets, and hanging containers to expand your storage space without crowding your home.
+Whatever the room, it’s always an excellent idea to make the best use of your wall space, and a smart way to do this is to build shelf walls, cabinets, adding flowers and hanging containers to expand your storage space without crowding your home.

 To completely maximize your space, you can put up shelves above the doorways, windows and tall furniture (e.g. fridge, bed headboard), flank your doorways with bookshelves, and put storage ottomans below windows to level it out.
 Place decorative but functional things on the higher racks and equip the shelves with drawers and baskets to stash necessary items for every room.